-Figure 19.
-The infilled fissure ('Neptunian Dyke') cutting through both the Rubery Sandstone and the Lickey Quartzite.
-The picture has been photoenhanced to emphasise the contrast between the two formations.
+Figure 28.
+The infilled fault fissure cutting through both the Rubery Sandstone and the Lickey Quartzite.
+Striations can be seen on the face above the photo scale

 The old quarry face runs southwards from the road junction between Leach Green Lane and the A38.
-It lies behind a row of houses and high steel fence, so access is currently prevented.
+It lies behind a row of houses and a high steel fence and is now heavily overgrown, so access is currently prevented.
 In his pamphlet, A Guide to the Rocks and Scenery of the Lickey Hills Area, W. G. Hardie offers the following account: